microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/ediscovery-reviewset-post.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new [reviewSet](../resources/ediscoveryreviewset.md).
+Create a new [reviewSet](../resources/ediscoveryreviewset.md) object.
 The request body contains the display name of the review set which is the only writable property.

 ## Permissions